 Agreement on services provided by tax practitioners

 When using a registered tax agent or BAS agent, we recommend you discuss the following points with them to ensure you know what is expected of you and your tax practitioner:

 - details of the work to be done and when it needs to be done by

 - how much the work will cost, or general information about the practitioner’s fee structure

 - where your refund will be sent (if applicable)

-- how long you should wait for your refund (if applicable).
+- how long you can expect to wait to receive your refund (if applicable).

-Many registered tax and BAS agents will ask you to sign a letter of engagement, which sets out your obligations and your agent’s obligations in relation to the work to be done by the agent.
+Many registered tax practitioners will ask you to sign a letter of engagement, which sets out both parties' obligations in relation to the work to be done by the practitioner.

 - Search the register - check if the tax practitioner you are using is registered